LEDIG STILLING VED UIT NORGES ARKTISKE UNIVERSITET

 If the pedagogical competence can be acquired within two years of appointment, applicants shall not be ranked based on pedagogical competence.

 Those who do not satisfy the requirements may be appointed on a permanent basis on the condition that they satisfy the requirements within two years of appointment.

-For information about basic pedagogical competence and teaching portfolio, see this link (Only in Norwegian)
+For information about basic pedagogical competence and teaching portfolio, see here.
+(Only in Norwegian)

 - A stimulating and friendly working environment

 - Broad opportunity to participate in shaping research and education at the department